vaibhav-gemini/hotel_management_project/README.md

   1.4) An additional discount of 5% will be applied in case the booking is done via online.

   1.5) This method also checks for the constraint that if a customer books more than 3 than 50% advance should be paid prior to booking and bill will be calculated for the rest of the amount.

+2.) getAllBookingDetails

+  2.1) This will return all the bookings details.

+3.) deleteBookingDetails

+  3.1)This will delete booking details for a particular ID.

+4.) updateBooking

+  4.1) This will update the booking's details.